Paula Yates: Personal life

 Yates met Geldof in the early days of the Boomtown Rats.
 They began a romantic relationship in 1976 when she flew to Paris to surprise him while the band was playing there.
 Their first daughter, Fifi, was born in 1983.
 After ten years together, Yates and Geldof married on 31 August 1986 in Las Vegas, with Simon Le Bon of Duran Duran acting as best man.
 The couple then had two more daughters, Peaches on 13 March 1989, and Pixie on 17 September 1990.

-Whilst married to Geldof, Yates had a year-long affair with American singer Terrence Trent D'Arby.
-She had a six-year long affair with actor Rupert Everett.
+Whilst married to Geldof, Yates had a year-long affair with American singer Terence Trent D'Arby.
+She also had a six-year long affair with actor Rupert Everett.

 In 1985, Yates met INXS lead singer Michael Hutchence while interviewing him for Channel 4's rock magazine programme The Tube.
 During this appearance on The Tube, Yates was reportedly asked to leave Hutchence alone by the road manager of INXS when she walked up to him and said, "I'm going to have that boy [Hutchence]".
-Yates was unmoved by the manager's request and began to show up at INXS gigs everywhere for the next few years, even taking her young daughter Fifi along.
-Yates maintained irregular contact with Hutchence during the intervening nine years and their affair had been under way for some months before their Big Breakfast interview in October 1994.
-In February 1995, Yates left Geldof, and later that year became pregnant with Hutchence's child.
+Yates was unmoved by the manager's request and began attending INXS concerts at numerous locations for the next few years, even taking her young daughter Fifi along.
+Yates maintained irregular contact with Hutchence during the intervening nine years, and their affair had been under way for some months before their Big Breakfast interview in October 1994.

-Geldof and Yates divorced in May 1996.
-On 22 July 1996, Yates gave birth to a daughter, Tiger Lily.
+Geldof and Yates separated in February 1995 and divorced in May 1996.
+On 22 July 1996, Yates gave birth to a daughter by Hutchence, Tiger Lily.

 On 22 November 1997, Hutchence was found dead in a hotel room in Sydney.
-The official verdict into his death said that he committed suicide by hanging.
-Yates wrote in her police statement that Hutchence was "frightened and couldn't stand a minute more without his baby".
-During their phone conversations on the morning of his suicide, he had said, "I don't know how I'll live without Tiger".
-Yates also wrote that Geldof had threatened them repeatedly, saying: "Don't forget, I am above the law."
-Yates became distraught, refusing to accept the coroner's verdict of suicide and insisting that it was a case of auto-erotic asphyxiation.
-She eventually sought psychiatric treatment.
+The coroner ruled his death as suicide by hanging.
+Yates had planned to visit Hutchence in Australia with their daughter and Yates's three other children, but Geldof had taken legal action to prevent the visit.
+Yates indicated that when she informed Hutchence that she would not be able to bring the girls to Australia as previously intended, Hutchence was "terribly upset" and said, "'I don't know how I'll live without seeing Tiger'".
+Following Hutchence's death, Yates became distraught, refusing to accept the coroner's verdict of suicide and insisting that it was a case of auto-erotic asphyxiation.

-In December 1997, a few weeks after Hutchence's death and while Yates was fighting for custody of her daughter with Hutchence, Yates suffered another blow when a DNA test result confirmed tabloid media reports that Jess Yates, who had died in April 1993, was not her biological father.
-A paternity test proved that the talent show host Hughie Green, who had died six months before Hutchence, was her biological father.
+In December 1997, a few weeks after Hutchence's death and while Yates was fighting for custody of her daughter with Hutchence, a DNA paternity test confirmed tabloid media speculation that Jess Yates, who had died in April 1993, was not her biological father after all.
+The test showed that Yates was fathered by show host Hughie Green, who had died six months before Hutchence.

 In June 1998, Geldof won full custody of the couple's three daughters after Yates attempted suicide.

-She met Kingsley O'Keke during her stay in treatment, but the pair broke up after a six-week romance.
+Yates met Kingsley O'Keke during her stay in treatment, but the pair broke up after a six-week romance.
 O'Keke later sold his story to a tabloid newspaper.